jshttp/cookie/README.md

 - `'strict'` will set the `SameSite` attribute to `Strict` for strict same site enforcement.

 More information about enforcement levels can be found in [the specification](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-09#section-5.4.7).

+## Encode and decode

+Cookie accepts `encode` and `decode` options to serialize and deserialize a [cookie-value](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1).
+Since the value of a cookie has a limited character set (and must be a simple string), these functions are be used to transform values into strings suitable for a cookies value.

+The default `encode` function is the global `encodeURIComponent`.

+The default `decode` function is the global `decodeURIComponent`, wrapped in a `try..catch`.
+If an error is thrown it will return the cookie's original value.
+If you provide your own encode/decode scheme you must ensure errors are appropriately handled.

 ## Example